 Is HVAC a Demanding Job?

 Every job has sources of stress.
 HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a consistent schedule help HVAC professionals reduce some of the most common sources of work-related stress.
+The proper experience and tools can help address any concerns.
+Additionally, paid training and a consistent schedule help both installers and technicians avoid some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy equipment and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be exhausting.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be required, which means professionals in HVAC can often find work in more places than other industries.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be required, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, technicians and installers will become even more important.
-Newer models of heating and cooling systems need less energy or obtain it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+The newest models of heating and cooling systems need less energy or generate it from renewable sources like solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with professional training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which is typically six months to two years.
+Earn certifications by enrolling in classes at a community college or trade school.
+The time it takes to become an HVAC technician relies on the program, which is typically six months to two years.
 An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to help you better serve customers.
+This refers to North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
+While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
-A community college is usually around $5,000 every year.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 per year.
 In comparison, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary depending on where you work.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.
+The daily schedule may vary based on the project and job site.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you may have more of a set schedule for regular business hours.

-As we mentioned before, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always a positive.

-Because HVAC is a fast-growing industry, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-However, your salary may be dependent on the area's average wages and its cost of living.
+Higher earners usually make around $56,600 and $68,000.
+However, salaries may fluctuate based on your location and its cost of living.
 Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary